adambard/learnxinyminutes-docs/solidity.html.markdown

 // Steps: 1.
 Commit to something, 2.
 Reveal commitment
 sha3("some_bid_amount", "some secret"); // commit

-// call contract's reveal function showing bid plus secret that hashes to SHA3 reveal(100, "mySecret");
+// call contract's reveal function in the future
+// showing bid plus secret that hashes to SHA3 reveal(100, "mySecret");

 // B. Storage optimization